IBMStreams/streamsx.network/_docs/03-developer_overview.md

 # Build the toolkit

 The toolkit needs to be build before you can use it in a SPL application.
-Run the following command in the `streamsx.shell` directory:
+Run the following command in the `streamsx.network` directory:

     ant all